 Accommodation: seating for 38.
 Dimensions: span 131 ft, length 135 ft, height 42 ft.
 Weight: gross 297,000 lb.

 Ceiling: 50,000 ft (basic C-135).
 Performance: speed: 500+ mph, unrefueled range

-3,900 miles.
+3,900 miles COMMENTARY

-A modified version of the WC-135, used for specialized reconnaissance with an infrared linescanner, Synthetic Aperture Radar, and forward- and vertical-looking video cameras, to monitor the 1992 Open Skies Treaty camera, which pans from side to side to provide a wide sweep for each picture, used for high-altitude photogra-phy at approximately 35,000 ft.
-Data is processed and recorded by the Miletus camera annotation system.
+A modified version of the WC-135, used for specialized reconnaissance with an IR linescanner, SAR, and forward- and vertical-looking video cameras, to monitor the 1992 Open Skies Treaty.

 OC-135B modifications center around four cameras installed in the rear of the aircraft.
-Cameras installed include one vertical and two oblique KS-87 framing cameras, used for low-altitude photography approximately 3,000 ft above the ground, and one KA-91 pan
+Cameras installed include one vertical and two oblique KS-87 framing cameras, used for low-altitude photography approximately 3,000 ft. above the ground, and one KA-91 pan camera, which pans from side to side to provide a wide sweep for each picture, used for high-altitude photography at approximately 35,000 ft.
+Data is processed and recorded by the Miletus camera annotation system